Wirecloud/wirecloud/docs/install_and_admin_guide.md

 To get the latest development version of the code, you can choose between two options:

-- Go to the WireCloud repository on GitHub and click on the ZIP button to download the repository as a zip file, or just click on this [link](https://github.com/Wirecloud/wirecloud/zipball/0.7.x).
+- Go to the WireCloud repository on GitHub, switch to the 0.7.x branch (or select a specific 0.7.x tag) and click on the ZIP button to download the repository as a zip file, or just click on this [link](https://github.com/Wirecloud/wirecloud/zipball/0.7.x).
 Unzip it.
 - Or use a [GIT](http://git-scm.com/) client to get the latest development version via Git:

         $ git clone git://github.com/Wirecloud/wirecloud.git
+        $ cd wirecloud
+        $ git checkout 0.7.x

 Once downloaded the source code, you can install WireCloud using the `setup.py` script (this step requires root privileges):